Features

 Upload a ZIP file and serve it as a website.

-Bundle a multi-file project into one .zip, drop it in, and NudgeHost unpacks the archive and serves it as a live site at a single URL.
+Bundle a multi-file project into one .zip, drop it in, and NudgeHost unpacks the archive and serves it as a live site at its own link on nudgehost.site.

 Drop your file here